Shallow (Lady Gaga and Bradley Cooper song): Cover versions

 A video of Irish duo Jessica Reinl and Christopher Halligan, members of the Mount Sion Choir in Waterford, singing "Shallow" in December 2018 went viral and was seen by millions on Facebook.
 They were subsequently invited to perform the song on Irish national television.
 American indie rock duo Better Oblivion Community Center, composed of musicians Conor Oberst and Phoebe Bridgers, covered the song during a performance at the Brooklyn Steel venue on April 1, 2019.
 In April 2019, American country music singers Danielle Bradbery and Parker McCollum covered the song as a single to Bradbery's 2022 album In Between: The Collection.
 In May 2019, Brazilian singers Paula Fernandes and Luan Santana released a Portuguese version of "Shallow", titled "Juntos" ("Together").
 The release of the new rendition caused a slight uproar in Brazil.
 Also in May 2019, a cappella group Pentatonix released their version on YouTube.
 As they have done a few times, this version included a cello accompaniment played by Kevin Olusola.

 On July 23, 2019, Mexican singer Ángela Aguilar released a cover version as part of the Recording Academy's Grammy ReImagines video series.
 Aguilar performed the song while playing the piano.
 In September 2019, Dutch singer and Nightwish frontwoman Floor Jansen performed a cover of "Shallow" on the Beste Zangers TV show.
 On February 16, 2020, a video starring Charlotte Awbery, an at-the-time unknown London commuter, became an overnight viral sensation gathering millions of views over social media.
 It depicts Awbery delivering a cover of "Shallow" during a spontaneous singing challenge by internet blogger Kevin Freshwater during a game in which he asks strangers to finish off the lyrics to different songs.
 Ten days later, she appeared in The Ellen DeGeneres Show and performed her rendition of the song.
 On August 28, 2020, Awbery released an official cover version as her debut single.
 In April 2020, Carina Dahl and Åge Sten Nilsen released a cover version in Norwegian, called "Shallow (Så Ekte Nå)" ("So Real Now"), which received attention and popularity in Norway.
 The single was certified Gold by IFPI Norway in 2021.
 In October 2020, country music singers Garth Brooks and Trisha Yearwood released a version of "Shallow", which was later also serviced to country radio.
 A French version of the song is featured in the third season of Netflix's Emily in Paris (2022), sung by Ashley Park and Kevin Dias.

 Credits and personnel

-Credits adapted from the liner notes of A Star Is Born.
+Credits were adapted from the liner notes of A Star Is Born.